Digital-Identity-Labs/indiid-policies/terms.md

 * may create more than one account by subscribing more than once

 but you...
 * must be human.
 We don't allow registration by bots.
+* must have a valid, active, paid subscription plan
 * must enable cookies for this website
 * must also agree to the terms of access federations in order to access their services (optional)
 * must not abuse the services of any third-party websites accessed using Indiid.net